abryson-redhat/argocd-demo/README.md

 ## Overview
-This project uses two applications `springboot-demo` and `springboot-postgres-demo` to demonstrate
+This project uses two applications `springboot-demo` and `springboot-postgres-demo` to demonstrate ArgoCD as a **C**ontinuous **D**elivery tool.
+It is a manifest repository for the two projects.

+ArgoCD synchronizes code changes real time with the runtime environment.

 ## Architecture
 [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is a popular GitOps platform.
 It is owned by Red Hat.
 So, we use it a lot in GitOps engagements.